Crack the Mortgage Rate Code and Save 💲

 Mortgage Rates Trends

-This graph shows the rise and fall of mortgage rates over the past several weeks, making it easy to see how quickly the market can shift as the bond market reacts to policy, economic data, and interest rate cuts. 📉Mortgage rates are lower, not because the economy is better or policy, but because the FHFA Policy Desk is compressing the gap, forcing mortgage rates lower
+This graph shows the rise and fall of mortgage rates over the past several weeks, making it easy to see how quickly the market can shift as the bond market reacts to policy, economic data, and interest rate cuts. 📉Mortgage rates are lower, not because the economy is better or policy, but because the FHFA Policy Desk has been compressing the gap, forcing mortgage rates lower

 MBS Gap Trends: